Synchronized Planarity with Applications to Constrained Planarity Problems: The Problem

 The remaining operation is \simplify, which is used to resolve pipes where one side has no restrictions to be communicated to the other side.
 This is the case when one of the two matched vertices is a pole of a bond that allows arbitrary rotation.
 We distinguish three cases: \ref{case:simplify-unmatched}) bonds where one pole can always mimic the rotation of the other, \ref{case:simplify-toroidal}) bonds where the pipe synchronizes one pole with the other (similar to the toroidal instances of Fulek and Tóth~\cite{Fulek2019}), and \ref{case:simplify-matched}) bonds that link two distinct pipes.

 For an instance \pqplanvars of \pqplan, let~$u$ be a block-vertex of $G$ whose embedding tree is trivial and that is matched by a pipe $\rho$.
-Then, its embedding is determined by exactly one triconnected component $\mu$, which is a bond \cite{Blaesius2011}.
+Then, its embedding is determined by exactly one triconnected component $\mu$, which is a bond\punctuationfootnote{as a second bond would cause another P-node in the embedding tree, a rigid would cause a Q-node and polygons do not affect the embedding trees~\cite[Section 2.5]{Blaesius2011}}.
 Thus~$u$ is the pole of bond~$\mu$, and we call the vertex $v$ that is the other pole of~$\mu$ the \emph{partner} of~$u$.
-If $v$ is either unmatched or a block-vertex with trivial embedding tree, the operation \simplifyop can be applied, resulting in an instance \pqplanvars['] as follows.
+If $v$ is either unmatched or a block-vertex with a trivial embedding tree, the operation \simplifyop can be applied, resulting in an instance \pqplanvars['] as follows.
+Note that, due to the temporary replacement of Q-vertices by wheels when computing the embedding trees, $v$ cannot be a Q-vertex, as that would make the PQ-tree of $u$ contain a Q-node.